top of page

 Eosinophilia

-Other labs associated with Hemophacogytic Syndrome
+Other labs associated with Hemophacogytic Syndrome: A rare life-threatening disorder of the immune system

 • Elevated triglycerides